Ethorbit/nzc-docker/README.md

 Docker infrastructure used by the nZC game community.
 Runs a database, various web apps and a few game servers.
 Intended to run on a single host, but nothing's stopping you from using thirdparty tools to set it up on multiple hosts.

 ## Prerequisites
-* a Linux install (outside of a container) with at least 4 CPU threads (for best performance), NVMe storage (For best performance) with 25GB of free disk space, and 3GB of RAM available.
+* a Linux install (outside of a container) with at least 6 CPU threads or vCPUs (for best performance), NVMe storage (For best performance) with 25GB of free disk space, and 5GB of RAM available.
 * a domain
 * a Steam account that owns all the unfree games nZC runs.